randycoulman/SUnitTools-AutoTest/README.md

 # Introduction

 SUnitToo(ls)-AutoTest automatically runs relevant SUnitToo tests when a method is changed.
-The tests to run are selecting using the same approach as the standard SUnitToo(ls) use.
+The tests to run are selected using the same approach as the standard SUnitToo(ls) use.
 If a test method is changed, then that method will be run.
 If a non-test method in a TestCase subclass is changed, then all of the tests in that class will